wimpheling/hit/README.md

 ## Hierarchical

 Every document is structured like a document tree, in a similar way to MongoDB documents.
-That means a document always start with a root `object`, that is, a list of keys and values.
+That means a document always start with a root `object`.
+In `hit` an `object` is defined as a key/value list.

 <!--
 Here is an example